xbach/docs/trezor-faq/eshop.rst

 Where can I follow my order (get a tracking number)?
 ----------------------------------------------------

-By logging into `shop.trezor.io/user/login <https://shop.trezor.io/user/login/>`_ and clicking order creation date on the My Orders page you can see the details of your order.
+By logging into `TREZOR Shop <https://shop.trezor.io/user/login/>`_ and clicking order creation date on the My Orders page you can see the details of your order.
 Your user login have been created when you first purchased your TREZOR.

 We will notify you of any significant change to your order by email as well.